A/N: Let the writing of this story commence once again!

 Not that it really mattered.
 The number of splicers they were facing meant that eventually a good number of them would get through the opening and into the main lobby.
 Delta knew that he had already killed more than fifty splicers in his time in Rapture.
 Maybe even more than a hundred, not that he was counting of course.
 But he had never faced this many at one instance, and it was starting to make him feel nervous.

 Sarge walked over to him eventually, looking at him with a critical eye.
 "You ready to kill some splicers, tin can?" he asked as the man adjusted the machine gun he had resting on his shoulder, his right hand holding it up by the handle.

 Delta grunted, taking his massive drill and making it spin for a second.

 Sarge grinned.
 "You better not die -"

 Suddenly, an explosion from the tunnels shook the building, interrupting Sarge and causing his grin to vanish.
-That was a warning trap that was triggered - an explosive booby trap to let them know when the enemy was nearby.
-He brought his machine gun down, gripping it with both hands as he jogged to his firing position on the front right flank.
+That was a warning trap that was triggered - an explosive booby trap they had set further up the tunnel to let them know when the enemy was nearby.
+He brought his machine gun down across his chest, gripping it with both hands as he jogged to his firing position on the front right flank.